-30 Terms Every Sales and Marketing Professional Should Know
+30 Sales and Marketing Terms You Should Know

 The marketing field is always evolving and to succeed, every marketing professional needs to keep up with the latest in industry trends, including its ever-expanding glossary of jargon.